oracle/node-oracledb/doc/api.md

 If you are using Oracle Client 19c, the latest [Easy Connect Plus][151] syntax allows the use of multiple hosts or ports, along with optional entries for the wallet location, the distinguished name of the database server, and even lets some network configuration options be set.
-The white paper [Oracle Database 19c Easy Connect Plus Configurable Database Connection Syntax][177] discusses the syntax.
+The technical paper [Oracle Database 19c Easy Connect Plus Configurable Database Connection Syntax][177] discusses the syntax.
 The Easy Connect Plus syntax means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common